redis/redis-doc/topics/modules-api-ref.md

 This function is not thread safe, and must be executed within the context of a command or thread safe context.

+<span id="RedisModule_RedactClientCommandArgument"></span>

+### `RedisModule_RedactClientCommandArgument`

+    int RedisModule_RedactClientCommandArgument(RedisModuleCtx *ctx, int pos);

+Redact the client command argument specified at the given position.
+Redacted arguments are obfuscated in user facing commands such as SLOWLOG or MONITOR, as well as never being written to server logs.
+This command may be called multiple times on the same position.

+Note that the command name, position 0, can not be redacted.

+Returns `REDISMODULE_OK` if the argument was redacted and `REDISMODULE_ERR` if there was an invalid parameter passed in or the position is outside the client argument range.

 <span id="RedisModule_GetClientCertificate"></span>